DanielleMStevens/Mining_Known_MAMPs/Methods.md

 # Uses Conda/Bioconda to install packages
-conda install -c bioconda ncbi-genome-download conda install -c bioconda fastani
+conda install -c bioconda ncbi-genome-download conda install -c bioconda fastani conda install -c conda-forge -c bioconda -c defaults -c astrobiomike gtotree conda install -c bioconda blast

+# Activate environment with loaded packages
+conda activate myenv
 ```

 ## Downloading genomes from NCBI

-### 2. Download the genomes
+### 1. Download the genomes

 We can use ncbi-genome-download to find which genome accessions we can download for each genus and then download them on the command line.

 We decided to focus on several genera that have many known phytopathogens as well as all genera from actinobacterial pathogens.
-One aspect to note is that not all genomes are necessarily from pathogens as **(1)** this would be difficult to verify at scale and **(2)** previous work has shown examples of symbiont interacting similarily as pathogens in the content of MAMPsand PRR interactions.
-Therefore, any genome which is plant, agriculture (and in some cases soil) associated is included in the dataset.
+One aspect to note is that not all genomes are necessarily from pathogens as **(1)** this would be difficult to verify at scale and **(2)** previous work has shown examples of symbionts interacting similarily as pathogens in the content of MAMPs and PRR interactions.
+Therefore, any genome which is plant-, agriculture-, (and in some cases soil-) associated is included in the dataset.

 | Gram-type | Genera|
 | ------------- | --------------------|